List of largest fish: Cartilaginous fish (Chondrichthyes)

 The cartilaginous fish are not directly related to the "bony fish," but are sometimes lumped together for simplicity in description.
 The largest living cartilaginous fish, of the order Orectolobiformes, is the whale shark (Rhincodon typus), of the world's tropical oceans.
 It is also the largest living animal that is not a cetacean and, like the largest whales, it is a docile creature that filter-feeds on tiny plankton.
-An average adult of this species measures 9.7 m long and weighs an average of 9 tonnes.
-The largest verified specimen was caught in 1949 off Karachi, Pakistan and was 12.7 m long and weighed 21.5 t.
-Although many are dubious, there are several reports of larger whale sharks, with reliable sources citing unverified specimens of up to 37 t and 17 m or possibly up to 21.9 m.
+With average lengths estimates between 9-14.5 m, with regional variation in average body size being possible.
+The largest verified and reliably measured individual was a female individual repoted from the Arabian Sea with a standard length of 15 m with an estimated Total length of 18.8 m.
+The largest maximum possibly attainable size a whale shark could potentially attain is 21.9 m.

-The extinct Megalodon is estimated to have been the largest cartilaginous fish as well as largest non-tetrapod fish.
+The extinct Megalodon is estimated to have been the largest cartilaginous fish as well as the largest fish to have ever existed.
 It was macropredatory feeding mainly on marine mammals.
 With maximum total length estimates ranging from 14.3-24.3 m.
+With the 24.3 meter specimen being estimated to have been around 94 t in weight.